4 Ensure inclusive and equitable quality education and promote lifelong learning opportunities for all

 Check out the video on Global Education concept here and on the iLEGEND joint programme here.
 Find out more about the Global Education programme here.

-The Parliamentary Assembly’s Resolution 2283 (2019) - Education and culture: new partnerships to recognise personal development and competences encourages Member states to embed creative and cultural competences in formal education systems, promote inclusivity in providing quality arts and culture education, and support innovation in education, as well as long-term partnerships between schools, communities, creative industries, cultural institutions and businesses to offer young people new opportunities to develop cultural awareness and expression.
+Within the Parliamentary Assembly, the Committee on Culture, Science, Education and Media has a key role in promoting public policies designed to uphold inclusive and quality education.
+Resolution 2283 (2019) - Education and culture: new partnerships to recognise personal development and competences encourages Member states to embed creative and cultural competences in formal education systems, promote inclusivity in providing quality arts and culture education, and support innovation in education, as well as long-term partnerships between schools, communities, creative industries, cultural institutions and businesses to offer young people new opportunities to develop cultural awareness and expression.
 Moreover, Resolution 2313 (2019) - Role of education in the digital era: from “digital natives” to “digital citizens” calls for European governments to overhaul teaching and improve coordination at all levels to reduce disparities in education systems, ensure equal access to digital education and fight against digital exclusion, insisting on the importance of raising higher on government agendas re-training teachers, rethinking curricula, invest in ICT facilities and digital resources to support learning and develop new digital-based learning methods.

 The Assembly adopted Resolution 2411 (2021) and Recommendation 2217 (2021) on “the impact of the Covid-19 pandemic on education and culture”, recommending the member States to evaluate lessons learned from the implementation of emergency measures and to review their policies, putting more emphasis on the long-term perspective, and to address structural weaknesses, which have deepened during the Covid-19 pandemic.
 More specifically, the Assembly recommended to develop a rights-based approach as part of inclusive education, valuing human dignity and human rights, together with a critical understanding of social inequalities; develop mechanisms that will ensure that quality online education eliminates gender, ethnicity, culture, age and other stereotypes; give due consideration to the right of learners from language minority groups to learn in their own language, especially in primary education; provide safe learning environments (in schools, libraries or other public institutions) to avoid learning losses and exclusion; reassess and review the provision of education for disadvantaged students and those with special needs.
 Moreover, the Assembly called for a strong European digital framework that would be well-adapted for online education and for various cultural online offers.